DiscoBroccoli/jiebao/projects/MASc.md

 <br />

 At the time of writing this, more physics based solution are being tested.
 Such as replacing a layer's bias to the corresponding shear Reynolds Number of the training instance.
-Add more physics based features such as the wall shear velocity. <b> The intuition is to give the machine learning training a higher-level of understanding. </b> (coming soon...)
+Add more physics based features such as the wall shear velocity. <b> The intuition is to give the machine learning training a higher-level of understanding. </b>